AmriArshad/Polybar-Modules/ETHGas/README.md

 # ETH gas fees
-A simple script that checks the currect Ethereum gas fees using the [Etherchain API](https://etherchain.org/api/gasnow).
+A simple script that checks the current Ethereum gas fees using the [Etherchain API](https://etherchain.org/api/gasnow).
 Note that the fee shown is for "Rapid" and is in GWei.
 Clicking on the module will open etherchain the browser.

 ### Setting up the module in [polybar](https://github.com/polybar/polybar):